DataTraveler1/Read-IronmanSoftwareLicenseFile/README.md

 ## Purpose

-The problem that this script solves is to make it easier to decode the contents of the license file.
+The problem that this script solves is to make it easier to decode the contents of the license file (i.e. license.txt or license.lic).

 This is intended for troubleshooting.

 ## Visuals